Samrat25/prediction-market/README.md

 A modern, attractive React landing page featuring a current affairs quiz game and yes/no betting platform with eye-catching animations and beautiful UI design.

+---

+## 🔗 Move Contract Address

+- **Deployed on Aptos:**
+  `0x4e513ef348abada31428b53879498477d60f93946edfb84948313687d8fdd552`

+This contract powers the core logic for the Yes/No betting system on the Aptos blockchain.

+---

 ## 🚀 Features

 ### Hero Section
 - Attractive gradient background with floating animated cards
 - Call-to-action buttons for quiz and betting sections
 - Particle animations for visual appeal
 - Responsive design for all devices